NMZ0429/NaMAZU/README.md

 ## Coming

 1. st_integration.
-Usuful snipets and fast deoployment of LitModule to streamlit.
+Usuful snipets and fast deoployment of LitModule to streamlit. (clf_template)

 ## **TODO**